zephyrproject-rtos/zephyr/samples/subsys/video/capture/README.rst

 - :ref:`mimxrt1064_evk`
 - `MT9M114 camera module`_

+- :ref:`mimxrt1170_evk`
+- `OV5640 camera module`_

 Wiring
 ******

 On :ref:`mimxrt1064_evk`, the MT9M114 camera module should be plugged in the J35 camera connector.
 A USB cable should be connected from a host to the micro USB debug connector (J41) in order to get console output via the freelink interface.

+On :ref:`mimxrt1170_evk`, the OV5640 camera module should be plugged into the J2 camera connector.
+A USB cable should be connected from a host to the micro USB debug connector (J11) in order to get console output via the daplink interface.

 Building and Running
 ********************